China's biggest show in 'racist blackface'

 The controversial sketch was part of the four-hour CCTV New Year Gala - also known as the Spring Festival Gala - which aired on Thursday night.
 By some estimates, the show is the most watched entertainment programme on earth.

-It starts with a group of African dancers in tribal costumes along with dancing animals.
-This is followed by a comedy skit where a young black woman ask a Chinese man to pretend to be her husband in front of her mother.
+The skit begins with a routine by a group of African dancers in "tribal" attire and people dressed up as zebras, giraffes, lions and antelopes.
+This is followed by a comedy skit where a young black woman asks a Chinese man to pose as her husband when meeting her mother.

-While the young woman is played by a black actor, her mother appears to be an Asian actor in blackface make-up, donning a tribal costume complete with huge fake buttocks.
+While the young woman is played by a black actor, her mother appears to be an Asian actor in blackface make-up, donning a traditional outfit complete with huge fake buttocks.

 She walks on stage carrying a fruit plate on her head and is accompanied by what is thought to be have been a black actor in a monkey suit, carrying a basket on his back.